Monada-Dominion/domain_1/README.md

 </p>

 <p align="center">
-  <em>The first module of the Shin-Lap self-transformative program.</em>
+  <em>Shin-Lap self-transformative program.</em>
 </p>

 ---

 This repository houses the foundational materials for the **Monada Dominion** journey.
-Its purpose is to prepare your mind, brain, general perception, and perspective, which is crucial for engaging with the subsequent components of the program.
+Its purpose is to prepare your mind, brain, general perception, and perspective, which is crucial for engaging with the subsequent components of the system.

 ## 🗺️ Initial domains of Moanda Dominion